ethereum-optimism/community-hub/src/docs/developers/bridge/strategies.md

 | - | - |
 | Speed             | >7 days
 | Cost              | Expensive
-| Decentralization  | Nearly full (somebody needs to initiate the claiming transaction)
+| Trust Assumption  | Almost as good as using Optimism, however someone needs to initiate the claim transaction on L1

 ## Incentivized communication

-You can also use incentives, for example using a mechanism such as [Uma's](../../useful-tools/oracles/#universal-market-access-uma).
+You can also use incentives, for example using a mechanism such as [UMA's](../../useful-tools/oracles/#universal-market-access-uma).
 This is similar to the way optimistic rollups work - honest relays get paid, dishonest ones get slashed.
-However,  this mechanism is only truly decentralized if there are enough relays to make sure there will always be an honest one.
+However,  this mechanism is only truly decentralized if there are enough relayers to make sure there will always be an honest one.
-Otherwise, it's similar to centralized communications, just with a few extra relays that can take over.
+Otherwise, it's similar to centralized communications, just with a few extra relayers that can take over.